caseymcgon/NFLPlayoffFantasyFootball/README.md

 - Added some additional data analysis (actually compute "standings" table & find the optimal team's scoring)

 ### 2024: Back to Streamlit
-- Created a multpage app to host all things for the project, as opposed to individual smaller web apps
+- Created a multpage app to host all things for the project, as opposed to disconnected smaller web apps (new streamlit feature)
 - Changed from a .venv to conda (NFL_conda_environment.yml)
 - Added yearly_settings.json (config files), ui_utils.py (custom streamlit funcs), and scraping_utils.py (custom webscraping funcs) to make future Casey happy (aka: enhance maintainability)
 -